 There are also merchants who think they can continue with Magento 1, but they won’t get any support.
 Plus, the security patches will stop after the date.
 Hence, security threats!

-So, for any Magento store owner, it’s a better choice to move to the latest version or migrate to another platform.
+So, for any Magento store owner, it’s a better choice to upgrade the Magento version or migrate to another platform.

 BigCommerce: A Strong Option To Migrate